engelsj/Jack-and-Nick-Whiteboard/README.md

 # Flask Website

+If i made still mistakes in this doccument feel free to edit or make comments in in here.
+I am super open to suggestions.
+If I am writing too much tell me.
+If I am writing to little, tell me.
+If I need to more precisise, tell me.

 ## Goals for tonight
 1. We start by replciating this tutorial [Flask Blog](https://www.youtube.com/watch?v=MwZwr5Tvyxo)
 - This is the github repository: [Repo](https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog).
 If we understand what he is doing we should just deploy and modify this.
 It might be a good idea to get working as fast as possible.
 We might need to race to an MVP